How SEO and UX can Work Together

 It is clear that UX and SEO need one another to provide an excellent website experience.
 SEO has the data that UX needs to create an excellent experience and UX has the website framework that SEO needs to make key decisions.
 When SEO teams and UX teams share this data and their findings, they can create solutions and strategies that benefit the user.

 As an example, many UX design teams use heat maps and scroll depth data to determine what is important to a user and what content they are drawn to.
-SEO experts can use this data to make learn what content or on-page elements is most important to users and can use that information to make strategic SEO decisions.
+For more on analysing SEO data see this great article on using Excel to understand your SEO data.

 By looking at the big picture of user experience, it is evident that SEO and UX do not have opposing goals but actually have quite common goals.
 SEO will get people to the website and creating a good UX will get those people to stay and convert so both parties have an overall goal of an engaging, high-quality site and by working together, they will more effectively be able to build a website that attracts and converts.